 68 Whosoever declareth more or less than this, the same is not of me, but is against me; therefore he is not of my church.

-The title of this paper comes directly from the Book of Mormon, 2 Nephi, Chapter 25.
+The title of this post comes directly from the Book of Mormon, 2 Nephi, Chapter 25.
 In this chapter Nephi is discussing the law he and his people were given (the Law of Moses) and the grace (mercy and enabling power) of Christ.
 He makes the statement that we are saved by grace—but then qualifies it as that grace being extended “after all we can do”.
 The purpose of this document is to allow the scriptures to do the teaching regarding those things that might be part of “all we can do” in order to have Christ’s grace applied to our lives that we might truly repent, come unto him, and be numbered amongst His church and people.

 That said I’ll let the scriptures do the talking (2 Nephi 25:23-27)…